Semantics of Money

 I saved $200 by Installing the Dishwasher Myself

-If you can do this, go right ahead, better still, if you know someone who you trust to do this, even better (but remember to offer to compensate them for their help too, in some fashion (be it a beer, or a trade in services)), but there is no savings here there is simply a not spent here.
+If you can do this, go right ahead.
+Maybe you know someone who you trust to do this, even better (but remember to offer to compensate them for their help too, in some fashion (be it a beer, or a trade in services)).
+There is no savings here.

 Disclaimer: In no way am I espousing paying full price for things you can get at a discount, nor am I espousing buying your lunch every day, nor if you can do your home installations that you should not do so, just pointing out how we use the language to stroke our own financial egos.